Estimated reading time: 8 minutes

 Church volunteers are those people who are committed to the organization and have a passion for its mission.

-Because of this, they have a vested interest in the systems and processes that make the church happen.
+Because of this, they have a vested interest in the systems and processes that make church happen.

 Allowing volunteers to share thoughts, ideas, and opinions helps them feel valued and keeps them engaged.

-For example, if a volunteer works in the nursery and is given the opportunity to offer suggestions on how to improve how the children are ministered to, they feel valued and involved in the organization.
+For example, if a volunteer works in the nursery and is given the opportunity to offer suggestions on how to improve how the children are ministered to, they feel valued and involved in the process.

 In addition, the volunteers who do the day-to-day job tasks often have great ideas for improvement.